elephantscale/es-training-new/course-outlines/MLPS-China.md

     - As an administrative regulation based on CSL Article - 21, the Regulations on Multi-level Protection for Cybersecurity is an important supporting regulation.
-* “Network” instead of system
+* "Network" instead of system
-    - The term “network” as defined in the MLPS Regulation refers to a system comprised of computers, other information terminals and related equipment that follows certain rules and procedures for gathering, storing, transmitting, exchanging and
+    - The term "network" as defined in the MLPS Regulation refers to a system comprised of computers, other information terminals and related equipment that follows certain rules and procedures for gathering, storing, transmitting, exchanging and